-Your counselor will review your overall situation, create a budget, and help you find the best strategies to make the most of your income while dealing with your financial obligations.
+Your counselor will review your overall situation, help you create a budget, and help you find the best strategies to make the most of your income while dealing with your financial obligations.
 They will help you establish goals and teach you how to prioritize your financial responsibilities, like your rent and utility bills.
 It’s essential to know how to deal with your landlord.
 Keeping an open communication line and getting into a payment arrangement is key.
 Maybe you can offer smaller payments and a detailed plan on how you plan to catch up.
 Keep any new agreement in writing and be honest with your landlord.
 If you foresee difficulties making your payments from now on, discuss it with your counselor to explore your alternatives.
 Your counselor can offer guidance to help you connect with local resources that may be able to help you pay for rent and your utilities.
 Having an advocate who can provide the timeliest details about these resources is especially important since COVID-19 has reshaped local programs’ availability.

-In addition to that, your counselor can help you address issues with your creditors and your late payments.
+In addition, your counselor can help you address issues with your creditors and your late payments.
 Depending on your situation, you may be able to make arrangements with your creditors individually or enroll in a debt repayment program like a Debt Management Plan.
 There is not a one-size-fits-all solution when it comes to paying down your debts.
 Every situation is different, and your options depend on your previous relationship with the creditors and your ability to continue making some payments.
 You don’t have to make those decisions alone.
 A certified counselor can help you explore your options and objectively point you in the right direction.